 - While your privacy should be respected, it is important that other caregivers are aware of the changes going on in the toddler’s life so that they can provide support for the toddler, and in some cases, may even notice behavioural changes that you may be unaware of.

 #4 Provide reassurances

 Despite the changes going on at home, every toddler has the right to know that they are still loved by both parents.
 Watch your toddler at play to understand how he/she is feeling and thinking, give time to your toddler in time of separations to say goodbye to you, allow your toddler to express emotions and acknowledge them.

-What a toddler really need is having reasonable and loving limits.
+What a toddler really needs is to have reasonable and loving limits.
 Developmentally, toddlers do need clear and simple rules that are enforced in a consistent, calm and positive manner.
 By being too permissive, parents are actually hindering the toddlers’ development in self-regulation, self-control and emotional regulation.
-On the other hand, being too strict may result cause a toddler to feel a sense of shame, doubt and mistrust.
-Hence parents have to find a balance- set appropriate expectations, give appropriate choices for their toddlers and staying consistent.
+On the other hand, being too strict may result cause a toddler feeling a sense of shame, doubt and mistrust.
+Hence parents have to find a balance – set appropriate expectations, give appropriate choices for their toddlers and stay consistent.

-Reference to Kim Leon’s article on ‘Helping Infants and Toddlers Adjust to Divource’ has been made in parts of this article.
+Reference to Kim Leon’s article on ‘Helping Infants and Toddlers Adjust to Divorce’ has been made in parts of this article.

 By Melisa Neo.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.